 Frank Morris has more from member station KCUR in Kansas City.

-Mr. BILL BULLARD (CEO, R-CALF USA): Decades ago, stockyards like this were the gathering point of cattle that were ready for slaughter.
+BILL BULLARD: Decades ago, stockyards like this were the gathering point of cattle that were ready for slaughter.

 MORRIS: But the packing houses manipulated prices to the extent that Congress passed the Packers and Stock Yards Act of 1921.
 Bullard can quote it line and verse.